cyverse-archive/DE/services/api/endpoints/favorites.md

 Delegates to metadata: `DELETE /favorites/filesystem/{favorite}`

 This endpoint removes a given file or folder from the authenticated user's favorites. `<favorite>` is the UUID of the file or folder.

 This endpoint forwards requests to the corresponding metadata service endpoint.
 Please see the metadata documentation for more information.

 ### Request

-A request to this endpoint requires no parameters beyond the `proxyToken` authentication parameter.
+A request to this endpoint requires no parameters.
 The user that owns the favorite is determined from the authentication.
-Any additional parameters will be ignored.
+Any query parameters will be ignored.

 Any body attached to the request will be ignored.